cernyjan/TestRail-Searcher/README.md

 # TestRail Searcher
-Windows Form aplication for Full text searching in TestRail.
+Windows Form application for Full text searching in TestRail.

 Compatible with TestRail *5.5.0.3735* and lower.